lukehsiao/tecs-hardware-kbc/README.md

 $ python hack/transistors/digikey_analysis.py
 ```

-This will output an F1 Score for Digikey and a `digikey_discrepancies.csv' file
+This will output an F1 Score for Digi-Key and a `digikey_discrepancies.csv' file
 for manual evaluation.

 ### Op Amps
-For our opamp analysis, we evalutate our output against Digikey's knowledge base
+For our opamp analysis, we evalutate our output against Digi-Key's knowledge base
 using both relations: `typ_gbp` (typical gain bandwidth product) and
 `typ_supply_current` (typical supply or quiescent current).